In a B2B commercial setting, waste collections can occasionally be missed, but what do you do if this happens?

 Carefully selected supplier network

-Waste Managed has been operating since 2011 and has worked with over 250 suppliers in that time -from national providers to local operators and councils.
-Several years ago, we made the decision to reduce this network and work more closely with a smaller group of trusted partners who are carefully vetted and held to strict SLAs.
+Waste Managed has been operating since 2011 and has historically worked with over 250 suppliers in that time.
+These suppliers range from national providers to local operators and councils; however, several years ago, we made the decision to reduce this network and work more closely with a smaller group of trusted partners who are carefully vetted and held to strict SLAs.

-As a broker supporting over 38,000 customers, our buying power and influence with suppliers is significantly greater than that of any single business.
-If service levels fall short of agreed standards, we have the ability to remove substantial volumes of work from a supplier, ensuring accountability and protecting our customers’ interests.
+As a broker, we support over 38,000 customers; our buying power and influence with suppliers is significantly greater than that of any single business.
+If service levels fall short of agreed standards, we have the ability to remove large volumes of work from a supplier, ensuring they are held accountable.

-Being part of this collective gives customers a stronger level of service than they would typically receive by contracting directly, even with the same supplier.
-In addition, if you experience issues with a supplier, we can move you to a different supplier free of charge, as your contract is with us and not the supplier directly.
+Being part of the Waste Managed family can provide customers with a stronger level of service than they would typically receive by contracting directly, even with the same supplier.
+In addition, if you experience issues with a supplier and would like to move to a different one, we can change it for you free of charge, as your contract is with us and not the supplier directly.
 This provides more freedom of choice and is another benefit of working with a broker.

 How you can help prevent missed bin collections

-While not all issues are avoidable, businesses can reduce the risk of missed collections by:
+While not all issues are avoidable, here are some tips to help reduce the risk of missed collections:

-- Ensuring bins are clearly accessible on collection day
+- Ensure bins are accessible on collection days

-- Following correct waste segregation and disposal guidance
+- Follow the correct waste segregation and disposal guidance

-- Informing us in advance of any site access changes or restrictions
+- Inform us in advance of any site access changes or restrictions

-At Waste Managed, we believe strong service partnerships are built on transparency, communication, and accountability.
-While missed bin collections can occasionally occur in any commercial waste setting, our focus is always on resolving issues quickly and minimising disruption to your business.
+At Waste Managed, we build partnerships based on open communication and accountability.
+We believe in honesty and doing the right things, so while missed collections are uncommon, we want to be clear that they can occasionally occur.
+Our focus is always on resolving issues quickly and minimising disruption to your business.

-If you ever experience a missed bin collection, our support team is ready to help – investigating the cause, coordinating with suppliers, and ensuring your waste is cleared as quickly as possible.
+If you ever experience a missed bin collection, our team can help identify the issue.
+We investigate the cause on your behalf, liaise with suppliers and ensure your waste is cleared as quickly as possible.

 If you are a current customer and have a missed collection, get in touch via phone, email, webchat or by reporting it in the portal.